When will the 2021 application be available? What is the application deadline?

 How competitive is the application process and what makes a strong application?

 The program is interdisciplinary and seeks to keep a balance of degrees represented.
-In general, there is more competition for Fellowship placements with consortium (i.e. University of MD at College Park, Loyola or University of Maryland Baltimore) degree programs than for fellowship placements with UMBC graduate programs.
+In general, there is more competition for Fellowship placements with consortium (i.e. University of MD at College Park or University of Maryland Baltimore) degree programs than for fellowship placements with UMBC graduate programs.
 Applicants may apply to more than one graduate program in conjunction with their Peaceworker application.
 While our admissions process is competitive, successful applicants write strong personal statements that demonstrate a commitment to the values and mission of the program.
 We look for a strong fit between the proposed graduate degree program and our available service sites, as well as fit with the personal and professional goals of the applicant.
 Statements that demonstrate an interest in one of our featured service placements or flexibility around service placements are more likely to be successful.

 What makes a strong personal statement?